Polynomial Time Enumeration of t-Stack-Sortable Permutations Ending in Their Least Entry

 \end{theorem} An explicit formula for $|\mathcal{W}_2(n)|$ was conjectured by West and proved by Zeilberger in 1992. \begin{theorem}[Zeilberger \cite{zeilberger}] For all $n\in\mathbb{N}$,

 \end{theorem} In 2020, Defant provided the first polynomial time algorithm for computing $|\mathcal{W}_3(n)|$. \begin{theorem}[Defant \cite{defant}] For all $n\in\mathbb{N}$, the value $|\mathcal{W}_3(n)|$ is computable in polynomial time. \end{theorem} For $t\ge 4$, the enumeration of $|\mathcal{W}_t(n)|$ in polynomial time remains an open problem.
-Our main result is \Cref{thm:result}, which concerns the enumeration of $t$-stack-sortable permutations whose minimal element is also their last.
+Our main result is \Cref{thm:result}, which concerns the enumeration of $t$-stack-sortable permutations ending in their least entry.
 The set of all $t$-stack-sortable permutations in $S_n'$ is denoted by $\mathcal{W}'_t(n)$. \begin{theorem} Fix $t\in\mathbb{N}$.
 For all $n\in\mathbb{N}$, the value $|\mathcal{W}'_t(n)|$ is computable in $O(n^{3t+1})$ time. \end{theorem} To justify the relevance of studying stack-sorting on $S_n'$, we then establish a relationship in \Cref{thm:extensiontoSn} between $\met{\pi}$ and $\met{\pi^i}$ for all $\pi\in S_n$ and $i\in[n]$ where $\pi^i$ denotes the permutation obtained by taking the first $i$ entries of $\pi$ and removing any entries less than the $i$th entry of $\pi$.
-Note that the filtering process effectively leaves $\pi^i$ as a permutation whose last entry is also its least. \begin{theorem} For all $\pi\in S_n$, \end{theorem} \begin{example} Consider the permutation $\pi=213$. \Cref{thm:extensiontoSn} yields
+Note that the filtering process leaves $\pi^i$ as a permutation whose last entry is its least. \begin{theorem} For all $\pi\in S_n$, \end{theorem} \begin{example} Consider the permutation $\pi=213$. \Cref{thm:extensiontoSn} yields

-\end{example} This work uses two lemmas developed in \cite{words}, where Chen, Luo, and Zhang studied two generalizations of stack-sorting for words.